emersonrp/fallout.bas/README.md

 ### What are these files?

-``fallout.cmd`` - Actual compiled version of the program using [Misosys' EnhComp BASIC Compiler](https://www.tim-mann.org/misosys.html#down).
+``fallout.cmd`` - The compiled program, using [Misosys' EnhComp BASIC Compiler](https://www.tim-mann.org/misosys.html#down).
 This is experimental, but if it works for you, it's going to be the best experience.

 ``fallout.bas`` - The tokenized BASIC file for LS-DOS/TRSDOS 6 BASIC.
 This will work for sure, but will be slower and less responsive than the compiled version, and slightly harder to use.

 ``fallout.txt`` - The BASIC source code.
-This is for if you want to hack on it yourself, though you can also use it to run the program in BASIC if you don't mind waiting a few extra seconds at startup.
+This is for if you want to [hack on it yourself](https://github.com/emersonrp/fallout.bas?tab=readme-ov-file#i-want-to-hack-on-it), though you can also use it to run the program in BASIC if you don't mind waiting a few extra seconds at startup.

 ### What works?

 Pretty much everything:
-* Setting up the "memory field" with the correct number and length word, depending on INT and terminal difficulty
+* Setting up the "memory field" with the correct number and length word, depending on player INT and terminal difficulty
 * Navigating the "memory field" using the arrow keys or vi-style <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd>
-* Selecting a guess by hitting <kbd>Enter</kbd> or <kbd>Space</kbd>
+* Selecting a guess or "nugget" by hitting <kbd>Enter</kbd> or <kbd>Space</kbd>
 * Displaying how many matches there are
 * Ticking down your number of guesses
-* Picking out ``{}[]()<>`` pairs ("nuggets") from the noise to "remove dud" and "reset guesses"
+* Selecting the start of ``{}[]()<>`` pairs ("nuggets") to "remove dud" and "reset guesses"
 * Notifying you when you win or lose

 ### What's different from the real game?

 Some little stuff:
 * In actual Fallout, a word can "split" between the end of the left field and the start of the right.
 The trainer can't do that.
 I have no current plans to fix this.
+* The vi-style navigation keys are not supported in the actual game, sadly;  neither is <kbd>Space</kbd> to select.
+I flip-flopped on whether to add this but eventually decided to indulge myself.
 * The trainer's word-layout randomizer is much less sophisticated than I'm sure the real game's is, so it can be slow, especially when trying to place a large number of long words.
+In the compiled version, expect a few seconds delay as it lays out the field.
+In the interpreted version, this can take up to ten seconds.
-* The word lists are drawn from actual word lists displayed on actual terminals in actual Fallout; that is to say, the program doesn't algorithmically choose from a giant pool of words.
+* The word lists are drawn from actual word lists displayed on actual terminals in actual Fallout; that is to say, the trainer doesn't algorithmically choose from a giant pool of words.
 Some randomization and stirring is done, but if you play this enough, you might see repeats of word clusters.
 The password itself is always randomly picked from the wordlist, so even if you notice repeats, the answer isn't likely to be the same.
 * The chance for a "nugget" to "reset guesses" versus "remove dud" is arbitrarily set at 20%.
 I intend to get into the real game and do some testing to match the actual chance.
 * When selecting a "nugget" the trainer will immediately de-highlight the nugget;  in the real game it remains highlighted until you move off of it.
 I will probably not fix this.
-* There's not juicy lore or valuable information presented after successfully hacking.
+* There's not juicy lore or valuable information or door/gun controls presented after successfully hacking.
 I might try to do something about this, but we only have so much RAM to work with.

 ### How do I use this?